bijanfallah/historical_runs/README.md

-# Optimal Interpolation
+# Optimal Interpolation for CCLM Regional Climate Model
-Optimal Interpolation of Psdeudo observations in CCLM model This is the suplemantary material for my submitted paper about the usage of Optimal Interpolation in long-term climate simulations
+* Optimal Interpolation of Psdeudo observations in CCLM model This is the suplemantary material for my submitted paper about the usage of Optimal Interpolation in long-term climate simulations
 Version 0.0